 This icon allows you to pin in place the node label.
 It will not move when other nodes are dragged, using the force-directed layout.

-Create a node label subclass
+Node label subclass

 For a given node label with its properties, there may be a need to declare additional node labels.
 These sub-nodes are a business-driven representation, and do not result in physical storage impacts.
 They are not forward-engineered, and cannot be inferred during reverse-engineering.
 Also, sub-nodes do have any properties.